TristanCacqueray/tristancacqueray.github.io/content/blog/switching-to-ergo-keyboard.md

 * [Designing a 36-key custom keyboard layout](https://peterxjang.com/blog/designing-a-36-key-custom-keyboard-layout.html)
 * [How do you use layers on your keyboard?](https://lobste.rs/s/2ps6iq/how_do_you_use_layers_on_your_keyboard)

-… and these made me wonder if I shouldn't have picked the [atreus](https://shop.keyboard.io/products/keyboardio-atreus).

 Anyways, yesterday, on a Friday morning I got the "out for delivery" notification which prompt me to prepare the layout.
 I didn't want to waste time tinkering my own system, and I simply replicated the layout technomancy generously shared [here](https://atreus.technomancy.us/cheat.pdf).
 Using the online configurator, I made this config: https://configure.zsa.io/moonlander/layouts/J5QlB/latest/0